jxxcarlson/minilatex/README.md

 If your applications simply renders strings of MiniLatex text to HTML, `Driver.renderMiniLatex` is all you need from this package.
-If you wish to do some kind of live editing on piece of text there is a another, slightly method.
-First, set up n `EditRecord` like this
+If you wish to do some kind of live editing on a piece of text, there is a another, slightly more complex method.
+First, set up an `EditRecord` like this

 ```